-Name Salary Incl of Superannuation Notice Period Company Notice Period Employee Redundancy D P Gordon \$485,000 pa 12 months 6 months 12 months W E Foote \$374,000 pa 3 months 3 months 6 months J W Westdorp \$350,000 pa 4 months 2 months 6 months B R Scarpelli \$337,800 pa 2 months 2 months 6 months R J Fitzhardinge \$254,400 pa 2 months 2 months 6 months
+Name Salary Incl of Superannuation Maximum STI Potential Maximum LTI Potential Notice Period Company Notice Period Employee Redundancy D P Gordon \$533,000 pa 50% 100% 12 months 6 months 12 months W E Foote \$425,000 pa 40% 60% 3 months 3 months 6 months J W Westdorp \$390,000 pa 40% 60% 6 months 2 months 6 months B R Scarpelli \$372,000 pa 45% 70% 2 months 2 months 6 months R J Fitzhardinge \$273,600 pa 40% 60% 2 months 2 months 6 months

-16.4 Non- Executive Directors
+16.4 Non-Executive Directors

 Fees and payments to Non-Executive directors reflect the demands which are made on, and the responsibilities of, the directors.
 Non-Executive directors' fees and payments are reviewed at least annually by the Board.
-The Chair's fees are determined independently to the fees of Non-Executives directors based on comparative roles in the external market and prevailing market conditions.
+The Chair's fees are determined independently to the fees of Non-Executive directors based on comparative roles in the external market and prevailing market conditions.
+The advice of independent remuneration consultants is sought on an annual basis.

 Non-Executive directors' remuneration consists of set fee amounts.
-The current level of fees, applicable from 1 January 2022, for Non-Executive directors is \$70,000 per annum.
-The Non-Executive Chair's fees are \$105,000 per annum.
+The current level of fees, applicable from 1 January 2023, for Non-Executive directors is \$77,000 per annum.
+The Non-Executive Chair's fees are \$115,000 per annum.
 Directors do not receive additional committee fees.
 Non-Executive directors' fees are subject to an aggregate pool limit, which is periodically recommended for approval by shareholders.
 The approved pool limit is currently \$400,000.
 There is no provision for retirement allowances for Non-Executive directors.

-Non-Executives Directors may be granted options from time to time to provide a meaningful additional incentive for their ongoing commitment and dedication to the continued growth of the Group and to assist the Company in attracting and retaining the highest calibre of Non-Executive Director, whilst maintaining the Group's cash reserves.
-There were no options granted or issued to Non-Executive Directors in the current period.
+Non-Executive Directors may be granted options from time to time to provide a meaningful additional incentive for their ongoing commitment and dedication to the continued growth of the Group and to assist the Company in attracting and retaining the highest calibre of Non-Executive Director, whilst maintaining the Group's cash reserves.
+There were no options granted or issued to Non-Executive Directors in the current period, with the cost reported relating to prior period issues which are progressively vesting.
 Refer to Section 16.6 for options issued during prior periods.
 Prior to issuing incentives the Board considers whether the issue is reasonable in the circumstances.